tigera-cs/Calico-Enterprise-Networking-Training-FR/3. Cross Node Connectivity/README.md

 bgppeer.projectcalico.org/bgppeer-global-64512 created
 ```

-7. Let's examine the BGP peering from worker1 node again by doing an SSH into the node.
+7. Let's examine the BGP peering from `worker1` node again by doing SSH into the node.

 ```
 ssh worker1
 ```

-Check the status of Calico on the node.
+8. Check the status of Calico on the node.

 ```
 sudo calicoctl node status
 ```